sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-5(Kubernetes, AWS)/k8s-mern-app.md

 - **resources:** To define the resources.
 - **storageClassName:** To define the storageClassName.

-**Now we created all the required files, Let's apply them to the Kubernetes cluster.**
+**Commands for the required files, Apply after you created each file**

 ```bash
 kubectl apply -f mongo-app.yaml